-A Review of the 2018 ASQ CRE Body of Knowledge: Dropped Topics and Concepts
+A Review of the 2018 ASQ CRE Body of Knowledge

-Just noticed the new 2018 ASQ CRE Body of Knowledge has posted on the ASQ site.
+I just noticed the new 2018 ASQ CRE Body of Knowledge had been posted on the ASQ site.
 The new BoK will be in effect for CRE exams as of January 2018.
-Thus, we have 6 months to adjust to the new body of knowledge.
+Thus, we have six months to adjust to the new body of knowledge.

 This is part 1 of a multipart review of the new BoK.
 Here we’ll look at the parts that those preparing for the exam will not have to master or review.
 There are 10+ topics dropped completely or in part from the BoK.

-In future articles we’ll review what has been added, what has been changed (a review), and how to best prepare for exams based on the new BoK.
-Plus, we can use a look over past BoK’s to get a sense of where reliability engineering practice is today.
+In future articles, we’ll review what has been added, what has been changed (a review), and how to best prepare for exams based on the new BoK.
+Plus, we can look over past BoK’s to understand where reliability engineering practice is today.

-In part the logic is these sets of tools (topics) that are not in regular widespread use by working reliability engineers.
-In some cases I agree and others I don’t.
-Let’s take a look at the 8 topics not found in the upcoming CRE BoK.
+In part, the logic is these sets of tools (topics) that are not widely used by working reliability engineers.
+In some cases, I agree, and in others, I don’t.
+Let’s look at the eight topics not found in the upcoming CRE BoK.
 [Read more…]

 Recently I participated in an ASQ CRE focus group with a few of our peers.
 The ASQ facilitator prompted each of use to answer a few questions.
 Then she asked each of us to contribute to a “Start, Stop, Change” exercise focused on the CRE exam.

 It appears ASQ is starting another round of reviews and possible updates to the CRE Body of Knowledge and exam process.
 That is good.
 [Read more…]